plan-net/core4/docs/source/feature.rst

   and control jobs in a reliable, yet fault tolerant way
 * :ref:`scale up (and scale down) <parallel>` - parallel computing mechanic from multi-core laptop enviironments to a multi-node cluster setup
+* :ref:`project architecture <project>` a unified scheme to package and manage multiple projects, accounts, business domains, or tenants
+* :ref:`ReST API <api>` - unified interface to access and distribute insights and data to exchange data with other systems inbound and outbount including web application frameworks
+* :ref:`widgets <widget>` as mini applications - extension to the ReST API to deliver simple single-page applications
+* :ref:`unified authorisation and access management <access>` across :ref:`jobs <job>`, :ref:`ReST API <api>`, databases and applications
 * :ref:`configuration management <config>` - a flexible configuration system
   which allows an effective transition from analysis and development, through testing and staging into production environments; furthermore core4